fardeen-ahmed/Bug-bounty-Writeups/README.md

 | S3 Recon |<a href="https://github.com/WeAreCloudar/s3-account-search">S3 Account Search</a>
 | RCE |<a href="https://medium.com/@nanwinata/old-rce-worth-3362-1af0cd70c459">Old RCE worth $3362</a>
 | Web-Cache |<a href="https://yaseenzubair.medium.com/web-cache-poisoning-worth-it-e7c6d88797b1">WebCache Poisoning $$$?
 Worth it?</a>

-<a href="https://medium.com/@sicks3c/howiscored1kbountyusingwaybackurls717d9673ca52">How I Scored 1K Bounty Using Waybackurls</a>
+| Misconfiguration |<a href="https://infosecwriteups.com/how-i-scored-1k-bounty-using-waybackurls-717d9673ca52">How I Scored 1K Bounty Using Waybackurls</a>

 <a href="https://xcheater.medium.com/allaboutcsrfflaw7d525be39587">All About CSRF Flaw</a>